Bernard Koenen: Nazi Germany

 In January 1933, the NSDAP (Nazi Party) took power and set about establishing one-party government in Germany.
 Leading members of the Communist party were particular targets.
 On 12 February 1933, during the course of the Eisleben Eisleber Blutsonntag (Bloody Sunday) Nazi propaganda march, several Communist leaders were killed; Koenen, however, was merely assaulted and badly injured by SA members, as a result of which he lost an eye.
-For the next few months, with a warrant out for his arrest, he was concealed in a private clinic by a doctor who was sympathetic to the Communist cause.
+For the next few months, with a warrant out for his arrest, he was concealed in a private clinic by a doctor who was sympathetic to the communist cause.

 Exile

-In May 1933, along with several other fugitive Communists, he managed to get to the Saarland, the only part of Germany still under foreign military occupation following the end of the First World War.
+In May 1933, along with several other fugitive communists, he managed to get to the Saarland, the only part of Germany still under foreign military occupation following the end of the First World War.
 In July 1933 Koenen emigrated to the Soviet Union, where he would remain till 1945.
 Initially he worked as the Organisation Secretary of the International Red Aid organisation.
 Then, in 1937, he was caught up in Stalin's purges and detained by the NKVD till 1939.
 However, in 1940 he was again trusted to undertake assignments.
 Between 1941 and 1943 he worked for the "Deutschen Volkssender" ("German People's Radio") radio station, transferring in August 1943 to Radio "Freies Deutschland" ("Free Germany").
-He started to work for the Soviet sponsored National Committee for a Free Germany in 1943, which was also the year in which he joined the Central Committee of the (exiled) German Communist Party.
+He started to work for the Soviet sponsored National Committee for a Free Germany in 1943, which was also the year in which he joined the Central Committee of the (exiled) Communist Party of Germany.